Richardson's collared lemming

 These animals are found in the tundra west of Hudson Bay in north-central Canada.
 They feed on grasses, sedges and other green vegetation in summer and twigs of willow, aspen and birches in winter.
 Predators include snowy owls, mustelids, and Arctic foxes.

 Females have two or three litters of four to eight young in a year.
 The young are born in a nest in a burrow or concealed in vegetation.

 They are active year-round, day and night.
 They make runways through the surface vegetation and also dig burrows above the permafrost.
 They burrow under the snow in winter.
 Lemming populations go through a three- or four-year cycle of boom and bust.
 When their population peaks, lemmings disperse from overcrowded areas.

+Etymology

 This animal was named after Sir John Richardson, a Scottish naturalist who explored the Canadian Arctic.